eryxcoop/eryx-dash/README.md

 ```

 ### Define structure
-Define your filters, charts and their position
+Define your filters, charts and their position.
+You have to use the Bootstrap grid system:

 ```
 tab = EryxTab([Row([